smaht-dac/submitr/docs/source/advanced_usage.rst

 ===========================

-If you are a software developer, and you want to install ``smaht-submitr`` locally for development and other purposes, and assuming you have Python and a (optional) Python virtual environment satisfactorily setup, you can do so like this::
+If you are a software developer, and you want to install ``smaht-submitr`` locally for development or other purposes, and assuming you have Python and a (optional) Python virtual environment satisfactorily setup, you can do so like this::